N Rohit

 6. Hold this posture from half a minute to one minute with deep breathing.

-7. Now release the posture by untwisting and repeat the same sequence on the other side and hold the posture for equal length of time.
+7. Now release the posture by untwisting repeat the same sequence on the other side and hold the posture for an equal length of time.

-1. Sit on the mat with legs stretched straight in front .
-Place the palms on the floor on either side of hips and the fingers indicating the feet.
-Keep your back erect, this is called Dandasana. ( Step 1 is same for both the variation )
+1. Sit on the mat with legs stretched straight in front.
+Place the palms on the floor on either side of the hips and the fingers indicating the feet.
+Keep your back erect, this is called Dandasana. ( Step 1 is the same for both variations)

-4. Exhale, turn the torso towards left side and bring the left arm behind the waist and extend the arm to hold the left foot firmly.
+4. Exhale, turn the torso towards the left side bring the left arm behind the waist, and extend the arm to hold the left foot firmly.

-5. Straighten the right arm, place the right hand on the outer side of the left thigh near the left knee.
-Insert the right hand underneath the left knee, the palms must touch the floor and fingers directing towards right.
+5. Straighten the right arm, and place the right hand on the outer side of the left thigh near the left knee.
+Insert the right hand underneath the left knee, the palms must touch the floor and the fingers directed towards the right.

 7. Stay in this pose from half a minute to one minute with deep breathing.

-8. Now repeat the same sequence on other side.
+8. Now repeat the same sequence on the other side.

 Benefits of Bharadvajasana:

-1. Improves flexibility of knees, spine and arms giving good range of motion.
+1. Improves flexibility of knees, spine, and arms giving a good range of motion.

-2. The twisting and squeezing effect on abdominal organs aids for better digestion and boosts the metabolism.
+2. The twisting and squeezing effect on abdominal organs aids in better digestion and boosts the metabolism.

-3. This asana is good for Pregnant woman in the second trimester to strengthen the lower back, however attempt doing the pose only after consulting the doctor and must twist only based on their own flexibility rather forceful attempt.
+3. This asana is good for Pregnant women in the second trimester to strengthen the lower back, however, attempt doing the pose only after consulting the doctor and must twist only based on their flexibility rather forceful attempt.

 5. This pose is good for carpal tunnel syndrome.